-8. Operational Conditions.
+7.8.
+Operational Conditions.

 - a.
 Vehicles for sale shall not be displayed outside of the display area as designated by the approved permit. - b.
 There shall be no test driving of vehicles into residential neighborhoods. - c.
 There shall be no off-site sales conducted by any dealership. - d.
 Vehicles being worked on or awaiting service or pick-up shall be stored within an enclosed building or in a parking lot on the property that is screened.
 Unattended vehicles may not be parked or stored on the sidewalk adjoining the property, in the street, or in any portion of the public right-of-way within the city. - e.
 Automotive servicing or repair is permitted as an accessory use for automobile/vehicle dealers that offer maintenance and servicing of the type of vehicles sold on site.
-All auto repairs shall occur within an enclosed building. - C. Indoor Dealerships.
+All auto repairs shall occur within an enclosed building.

+- C. Indoor Dealerships.
 Dealerships that display vehicles solely indoors shall be approved via a Zone Clearance, and the applicant shall submit a notarized letter stating that vehicles shall be indoors during all hours.
 Indoor Dealerships are subject to the following minimum parcel sizes. - 1.
 MX Districts.
-Shall be a minimum of 5,000 square feet in area. - 2.
+In Mixed-use Districts, indoor Dealerships, if permitted by the underlying district, sShall be a minimum of 5,000 square feet in area. - C.2.
 All Other Districts Where Allowed.
-No minimum.
+No minimum.-Dealerships that display vehicles solely indoors are not subject to the minimum parcel sizes and are not subject to a Discretionary Permit.-Indoor Dealerships shall be approved via a Zone Clearance however the applicant shall submit a letter stating that vehicles shall be indoors during all hours.
+The letter shall be notarized.

-15-2710 Automobile/Vehicle Service and Repair, Major and Minor
+15-231115-2710 Automobile/Vehicle Service and Repair, Major and Minor

 - A. Applicability.
-This section applies to all automobile/vehicle service and repair uses which include, but are not limited to:
+This section applies to all Aautomobile/vehicle service and repair uses which include, but are not limited to:

 - 1. Engine service and repair;

 - 2. Tire service and repair;

 - 3. Wheel alignment;

-- Brake service and repair;
+- 4. Brake service and repair;

 - 5. Cooling/heating system service and repair;

 - 6. Radiator, muffler, and transmission service and repair;

 - 7. Body and fender repair;

 - 8. Emissions testing, service, and repair;

-- 9. Window tinting and repair;
+- Window tinting and repair;

 - 10. Radio, video, and alarm service and repair;

 - 11. Preventative maintenance (such as lube, oil, and filter change; fan belt and windshield wiper replacement; etc.); and

-- 12. Any other uses, including auto dealerships and service stations that perform auto services as an accessory activity.
+- Any other uses, including auto dealerships and service stations that perform auto services as an accessory activity., including preventive maintenance (i.e., and oil, air filters, belt replacements, etc.), engine, tire, wheel alignment, brakes, cooling system, radiator, muffler, emissions, transmission services, body and fender shops, upholstery, window repair, window tinting, radio/video installation, alarms, etc., as well as any other uses, such as auto dealerships or service stations, that perform auto servicing as an accessory activity, are subject to the following standards:s.

-B. Design.
+A.B.
+Design.